 Click here to discover more about our projects

-After many years of experience in Communication (McCann Erikson, B&B Communications), since 2003 Francesca Moncada has dedicated herself to the support of educational and cultural nonprofit organizations.
-In 2016 she founded the social enterprise Le Dimore del Quartetto. of which she is sole director.
-In 2020 she has actively promoted Comitato AMUR of which she is now president, a network of the major Italian concert societies for the ideation, co-production and virtuous circuitry of artistic projects with the aim of consolidating a national and international activity in synergy with the territory.
+After many years of experience in Communication (Mc Cann Erickson, B&B Comunication), she has been dedicated to supporting nonprofit causes with cultural and educational purposes since 2003.
+In 2016 she founded Le Dimore del Quartetto Social Enterprise of which she is president and sole director.
+In 2020, she became the promoter of the Comitato AMUR, of which she is president, a network among the major historical concert societies in Italy, for the conception, co-production and virtuous circulation of artistic projects with the aim of consolidating an activity of national and international character in synergy with the territory.

-She has participated in the training program dedicated to women board members of listed companies, promoted by Valore D (In The Boardroom) and directed by Egon Zehnder and the international law offices of Linklaters.
-She is also an ambassador alliance member of the Design Foundation for Women and Crafts of Lisbon, an organisation aimed at strengthening and developing women-led artisanal centers, some of which are facing a serious risk of extinction, through the introduction of new design strategies.
+She has participated in the training program dedicated to women who sit on the boards of Italian listed companies promoted by Valore D (In The Boardroom), curated by Egon Zehnder and the international law firm Linklaters, and is an ambassador alliance member of Design Foundation for Women and Crafts in Lisbon, aimed at strengthening and developing women-led craft hubs, some of which face a serious risk of extinction.

 “Gramaglia is clearly the star, and his playing is hard to fault – intonation as well as interpretation.
 Violists will want this one[..]”
 American Record Guide, July/August 2015